Latest Updates

 The Dawn of the Talpur Era

-The year 1783 witnessed the Battle of Halani, a pivotal and fiercely contested engagement where the strategic brilliance of Mir Fateh Ali Khan guided the Talpur forces to a decisive triumph over the Kalhora rulers, effectively heralding the commencement of the Talpur ascendancy in the Sindh region.
-Notwithstanding this significant alteration in the balance of power, Abdul Nabi Kalhora remained unyielding and initiated clandestine diplomatic maneuvers, seeking an alliance with the Kabul Court under the rule of Taimur Shah with the explicit aim of garnering support to partition the geographically and culturally cohesive territory of Sindh.
-Responding swiftly and decisively to this perceived existential threat to the region’s unity, Mir Fateh Ali Khan promptly mobilized his military forces, strategically assembling them at Rohri in a clear and resolute demonstration of his unwavering commitment to safeguard the territorial integrity of Sindh against any external or internal attempts at fragmentation or division.
+The turning point of Sindh’s modern antiquity arrived in 1783 upon the fiercely contested plains of Halani.
+Here, the strategic brilliance of Mir Fateh Ali Khan guided the Talpur forces to a decisive triumph over the waning Kalhora dynasty, firmly anchoring the dawn of the Talpur ascendancy.
+Yet, the old order was not easily extinguished.
+Unyielding in his defeat, Abdul Nabi Kalhora initiated clandestine diplomacy with the Afghan court of Taimur Shah in Kabul, seeking military intervention to partition the culturally cohesive lands of Sindh.
+Recognizing this existential threat to the region’s unity, Mir Fateh Ali Khan moved with swift resolve.
+He mobilized his forces, marshalling them at Rohri in a formidable display of martial readiness, making it unequivocally clear that the territorial integrity of Sindh would be defended against any fracture.

 Mir Fateh Ali Khan and the Succession of Power